 Copenhagen is home to the Tivoli amusement park which is the world’s oldest park that has seen a number of tourists travel to Denmark just to have fun at this incredible park.
 Some of the other things not to miss out while in Copenhagen include; The Little Mermaid statue which is the most famous landmark in the city, explore Nyhavn – the historic waterfront area with cute tall painted houses, Nationalmuseet which is Copenhagen’s National Museum and the Christiansborg Palace to learn more about the Danish Royal Family.

 Considered to be one of the most beautiful places in Europe, Hungary’s capital – Budapest is partially a Unesco world heritage center.
 The city has a laid back contemporary style with a fascinating history that has made it one of the popular destinations in Europe.

-Whether it is relaxing from Szechenyi Baths complex which is the largest medicinal bath center in Europe, admiring the architectural wonder of the Hungarian Parliament Building which is the largest building Hungary, or visiting St Stephen’s Basilica which is the most important religious buildings in Hungary, Budapest is definitely worth adding to anyone’s Europe bucket list.
+Whether it is relaxing from Szechenyi Baths complex which is the largest medicinal bath center in Europe, admiring the architectural wonder of the Hungarian Parliament Building which is one of the famous Europe landmarks and the largest building in Hungary, or visiting St Stephen’s Basilica which is the most important religious buildings in Hungary, Budapest is definitely worth adding to anyone’s Europe bucket list.